databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/proceed-to-generate-files.md

-# proceed to generate files
+# Proceed to generate files

-At the end generate the files with following code.
+Finally the files can be generated with the following code:

 ```
 fileManager.Generate();